Atlanta | How To Spend 24 Hours In Atlanta, Georgia

-I recently went on a trip to Georgia and had a quick stopover in Atlanta before heading back west to California as well as a day and a half before I flew back west to California.
+Recently, I went on a press trip to Georgia and had a quick stopover in Atlanta before and after doing a road trip in the northeast region of the state.
 It was my first time in the state and first time in Atlanta.
-Even though my time was really brief, I was excited to visit since it is one of the bigger American cities that I have been wanting to go to for some time.
-I shared this 24 Hour Guide To Atlanta with some suggestions and inspiration for your future travel.
+Even though my time was really brief, I was excited to visit since it is one of the bigger American cities that I have been wanting to visit for some time.
+Here is my 24 Hour Guide To Atlanta with some suggestions and inspiration for your future travel.

 Did you know Hartsfield-Jackson, the Atlanta airport is the busiest airport in the world?
 I didn’t!

-I stayed at the Hotel Indigo which is right by the airport in College Park before I went on my trip up to the northeast part of Georgia.
-The hotel was conveniently located right by the MARTA Station.
+Before my road trip, I stayed at the Hotel Indigo.
+It’s located right by the airport in College Park.
+The hotel is conveniently located right by the MARTA Station.
 I don’t know how safe it is at night but during the day, it was easy and convenient to get into the city.
-If you have an extended layover in Atlanta before traveling off to another destination, this hotel is convenient, clean, and sufficient.
+If you have an extended layover in Atlanta before travelling off to another destination, this hotel is convenient, clean, and sufficient.

-The walk to the MARTA station was about 5 minutes and was simple getting a ticket to ride the train.
-I used Google Maps to map out my destination and it gave me clear instructions of which stop to get out at and what bus to connect to.
+The walk to the MARTA station was about 5 minutes and it was simply getting a ticket to ride the train.
+I used Google Maps to map out my destination and it gave me clear instructions on which stop to get out at and what bus to connect to.
 One way into the city was $3.50.